Best Prime Rib (Garlic Herb Crust)

 Are you ready for the BEST Prime Rib recipe?
 This is a no-fail, meltingly tender and juicy, garlic-crusted prime rib that will have all your guests swooning.
 This standing beef rib roast is perfect for Christmas and the holidays, or any special occasion worthy of a little splurge.

 Prime rib (also known as standing rib roast) is up there next to turkey, honey baked ham, filet mignon and beef tenderloin in terms of intimidating recipes.
-It’s a big ‘ol chunk of meat that’s usually the centerpiece of a holiday meal.
-And let’s be honest, you don’t want to accidentally over cook it or mess it up, especially if you have guests over.
+It’s a big, pricey chunk of meat and often the centerpiece of a Christmas dinner.
+That means you don’t want to accidentally over cook it or mess it up, especially if you have guests over.
+But I’ve got some good news for you!
+I’ve been making this prime rib recipe for years and it delivers perfect results every time.
+Here’s why I love it, and you will too!

-Adding to the intimidation…prime rib is also super pricey.
-But if you’ve enjoyed a perfectly roasted prime rib, you also know that it’s worth every penny for that beautiful, show-stopping piece of meat.
+- Yes, it’s pricey, but it’s worth it.
+Sure, you can save money with more affordable cuts of meat.
+But if you’ve enjoyed a perfectly roasted prime rib, you also know that it’s worth every penny for that beautiful, tender, show-stopping piece of meat.

 Prime Rib Ingredients